JulianSchubel/data_modelling_projects/relational_models/sparkify/README.md

 ## Directory Contents

+data/: contains source data for tables
-data/: contains the log\_data (user activity logs; directory partitioned by date) and song\_data	(song metadata; directory partitioned by first three letters of song track ID) directories.
++log\_data (user activity logs; directory partitioned by date) and song\_data
++(song metadata; directory partitioned by first three letters of song track ID) directories.
 create\_tables.py: drops conflicting tables if they exist and creates the required tables.
 etl.py: loads, parses and inserts data from the data/ directory into the relevant tables.
 setup.sh: installs the required python libraries.
 Pulls and runs the latest postgres docker image.